-Note: all scholarships and/or bursaries are subject to annual review and may be withdrawn where performance is unsatisfactory.
+Once awarded, all scholarships and bursaries are subject to annual review and may be withdrawn where performance is unsatisfactory.
 Some scholarships may not be available in certain years.

 If you need more information on eligibility criteria, please contact our Head of Admissions, Graeme Syms: email@example.com.